umerfar123/Blink-Detector/README.md

 # Blink Detector 👀

-A Python-based software application that employs computer vision algorithms to accurately identify and quantify eye blinks from real-time or recorded video footage.
+A Python-based project that employs computer vision algorithms to accurately identify and quantify eye blinks from real-time or recorded video footage.
-The application can be utilized for various purposes, such as fatigue detection, driver alertness monitoring, or human-computer interaction.

-## Introduction
 This Python application leverages OpenCV and MediaPipe to accurately detect and analyze eye blinks in real-time or from recorded video footage.
 By utilizing facial landmark detection and eye aspect ratio (EAR) calculations, the application provides a reliable and efficient solution for various applications, including: